 What is HubSpot Marketing Hub?

 Marketing Hub is HubSpot's primary marketing automation product.
-It's just one of HubSpot's six Hubs: Marketing Hub, Sales Hub, Service Hub, CMS Hub, Operations Hub, and Commerce Hub.
+It's just one of HubSpot's six Hubs: Marketing Hub, Sales Hub, Service Hub, Content Hub, Operations Hub, and Commerce Hub.
 For the purposes of this comparison, I'm focusing on Marketing Hub because it's the most direct competitor to Salesforce's Pardot (MCAE).

 HubSpot vs. Pardot at a glance